lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?

 Step 3:
+Q: one time pads vs. signing keys for transmitting ballots